Multicampus Faculty Working Groups, 2024-25

-UCHRI welcomes collaborative projects that put humanistic scholars in conversation with those from disciplines that are methodologically distinct, enhancing the ways in which humanistic research might fashion a temporary home for renewed thought.
+UCHRI welcomes collaborative projects that put humanistic scholars in conversation with those from disciplines that are methodologically distinct, enhancing the ways in which humanistic research might strive to repair what is broken, frayed, mishandled, abandoned, or abused.
 If you wish to apply for a one-time renewal after the conclusion of the initial grant period, you may do so by demonstrating outcomes or concrete progress toward your stated goals.
 Successful applicants from the 2023-24 academic year are eligible to apply for a renewal in 2024-25 (see details below).

 Applications must be submitted online via Submittable by 11:59 PM (Pacific time) on the deadline date.

 Faculty organizers must be UC ladder rank faculty members who will be responsible for coordinating all aspects of the working group.
 Applicants are strongly encouraged to contact their respective campus representative on the UCHRI Advisory Committee for guidance in the application process.

 Prospective faculty organizers must apply online via Submittable.
 Required documents include:

 - Project Title and Abstract (200 words max)

 - Project Description (2,000 words max, see details below)